danwhitston/auction-api/README.md

 ## References

+In general, system design decisions are based on previous, personal experience of good practice and design pitfalls.
+External sources of design logic are provided by the project brief and by example program code and blog posts sourced online.

-Where I have based code on examples sourced from the internet, I have acknowledged this in comments above the code, with the original URL included.
+Where program code is substantively based on examples sourced from the internet, I acknowledge this in comments above the code, with the original URL included.
 Where code follows a standard 'boilerplate' structure without room for deviation or creativity, this is not acknowledged, as it is common to all code that makes use of the platforms in question.
 The overall structure of the Express app is based on example code by Stelios Sotiriadis from his lab tutorials.

 <api-app/middleware/validateBody.js> and <api-app/middleware/validateQuery.js> and structure of validation functions in <api-app/models/user.js> based on `Joi validation in a Mongoose model`, available online at <https://gist.github.com/stongo/6359042?permalink_comment_id=3476052#gistcomment-3476052>.
 Last accessed 31/3/2022.